LAU-TECH/CONSTITUTION/README.md

 ## ***ARTICLE X: BYLAWS***

 1. Members shall be required to show respect for the property of the club and acts of disrespect, including damage to equipments will be treated as a breach of the terms of a Member’s membership of the Club.

-2. All members expect visitors shall not be a part of any other club that is related to tech.

-3. Members shall be required to observe the boundaries of other Clubs.
+2. Members shall be required to observe the boundaries of other Clubs.

-4. Members shall be required to show respect for the Officers and other Members of the Club.
+3. Members shall be required to show respect for the Officers and other members of the Club.

-5. Any Member found to be in breach of these rules or held to have behaved in a manner damaging to the interests of the Club shall be admonished, suspended, fined, expelled or be the subject of such other penalty as the Club considers fit.
+4. Any Member found to be in breach of these rules or held to have behaved in a manner damaging to the interests of the Club shall be admonished, suspended, fined, expelled or be the subject of such other penalty as the Club considers fit.

-6. Members shall be required to abide and be bound by the Constitution and Rules of the European University of Lefke, including any other affiliations.
+5. Members shall be required to abide and be bound by the Constitution and Rules of the European University of Lefke, including any other affiliations.

-7. Members shall not post, speak or interact negatively with other members
+6. Members shall not post, speak or interact negatively with other members

-8. All New members shall sign a confidentiality agreement
+7. Any member or non-member found to e guilty of any act of plagiarism shall be admonished, suspended, fined, expelled or be the subject of such other penalty as the Club considers fit.